Rapptz/discord.py/docs/guide/interactions/checks.rst

 .. note::

-    When checks are failed, they will throw an error.
+    When checks do not pass, they will throw an error.
 By implementing custom error handling for these errors, you can create a system that will do something different when a check is failed.
 See the :ref:`error handling guide <guide_interactions_error-handling>` for further information on this.